 When I saw Schwartz’s book, I began to wonder whether there was a different narrative about factors to be told, one that would involve animation and Sketchpad.
 I soon settled on a plotline focused on dance.
 What if a number’s dance partners were its factors?
 A number like 24 would be incredibly popular, with dancing mates aplenty.
 But pity those poor primes!
 Aside from themselves, only 1 would consent to be their partner.

 With this narrative in mind, I set to work on a Sketchpad model.
-The video below shows the model in action, and you can also download the activity.
+The video below shows the model in action, and you can also download the activity from our Dynamic Number website.
 The number in the big green circle (currently 12) is the number to be factored.
 It can be assigned any value from 1 to 36.
 When students press a Dance button, all the factors of 12 (1, 2, 3, 4, 6, and 12) drift onto the dance floor and revolve around it in a circle.